mrhoads/IPD2024/labguide/guide.md

     az connectedk8s connect -n arc-k3s -g rg-Edge --enable-oidc-issuer --enable-workload-identity

+    !!!Knowledge - You may need to run this command if you see an error message trying to download kubectl.

 !Image[arck3s]()

 Now run this script to prep the cluster for AIO.